AirPods Max vs Sony WH-1000XM4 vs Bose 700: which are better?

 All three pairs naturally offer noise-cancelling.
 Of course, it's one of the main selling points of this style of headphone.

-The AirPods Max have four mics in each ear cup to deliver noise cancellation – there are three outward-facing to detect environmental noise, and one inside to monitor the sound reaching the listener’s ear
+The AirPods Max have four mics in each ear cup to deliver noise cancellation – there are three outward-facing to detect environmental noise, and one inside to monitor the sound reaching the listener’s ear.

 But wait: the AirPods Max offer excellent noise-cancelling, too.
-Ultimately, while the Sony WH-1000XM4 seem to be just marginally better at blocking constant, consistent noise (the engine on an airplane, say), the AirPods Max are just a touch better at combatting background voices – something that’s much harder to do.
+Ultimately, while the Sony WH-1000XM4 seem marginally better at blocking constant, consistent noise (the engine on an airplane, say), the AirPods Max are just a touch better at combatting background voices – something that’s much harder to do.
 Ultimately, the Apples do a very good job of limiting how much external noise makes it through to your ears.

 AirPods Max vs Sony XM4 vs Bose 700: sound quality

-And that's a very impressive achievement.
-After all, both Sony and Bose have been in the noise-cancelling game for years, each time improving the sound-per-pound they offer.
+It's a very impressive achievement considering both Sony and Bose have been in the noise-cancelling game for years, each time improving the sound-per-pound they offer.
 The Bose 700 display a superb level of musicality and clarity, sounding direct, dynamic and detailed.
+But they can't quite compete with the depth of bass and detail offered by the Sony WH-1000XM4.
+The Sonys sound that bit more composed and confident, punchy and poised.
+Their timing is brilliant, too.

 But listening to the Apple AirPods Max, we’re instantly thrilled by the super-crisp and spacious delivery.
 There’s a degree of clarity and energy that even the Sonys can’t match, and they sound more engaging and authentic.
-More precise and exciting, they feel like a significant step-up in terms of sonic sophistication.
+More precise and exciting, they feel like a significant step up in terms of sonic sophistication.

 Of course, switch from music to movies and the AirPods Max have a trick up their sleeve in the form of spatial audio, which provides a virtual surround sound experience from 5.1, 7.1 and even Dolby Atmos content.
 The effect is superb.
 The presentation is open, spacious and convincing, and the head-tracking, which ensures the audio is always relative to the screen as you move your head, is amazingly smooth and accurate.
 Even allowing for the extra outlay, we have a clear winner.